Becoming an anti-racist city

-We will work in partnership with Black and Minority Ethnic people including council staff, residents and community groups to directly shape our anti-racism strategy through their lived experiences and diverse perspectives.
+We will work in partnership with Black and Racially Minoritised people, including council staff, residents and community groups to directly shape our anti-racism strategy through their lived experiences and diverse perspectives.

 The council also welcomes the commitments made so far by people and organisations in the city to be anti-racist.
 We call on all services and employers in the city to do everything they can to work towards Brighton & Hove becoming an anti-racist city and the council is ready to play its part.

 Our full pledge to be an anti-racist council

 The council is committed to long term actions and change.